Teaching Online Courses Is A Skill Every Knowledge Commerce Marketer Must Master. The Way You Teach Can Get You More Students Than You Ever Thought

 At Solohacks Academy, we believe that great teachers of online courses are those who learn to direct their hidden audiences towards rapt attention, instead of relying on students state-of-mind to cue them into the right teaching wavelength.

-1. The smartest way to break the ice with every lesson or module you teach: begin with a bit of storytelling
+1. The smartest way to break the ice – begin with a bit of storytelling

 With online teaching, the last thing you should aim to do is to begin with self-consciousness in your own teaching.
 Many online instructors begin with these three fatal ploys: